 The best time to travel to Poland is during spring, summer and fall.
 Temperatures in the summer do not get much above the late 70’s and it does not become intensely hot.

-Easter is a busy period, and should be planned in advance.
+Easter and Christmas are busy periods and should be planned in advance.

 Krakow has various festivals during the year and becomes very busy during the annual March of the Living in March to commemorate Holocaust Memorial Day.

 From the shores of the Baltic Sea in the north to the peaks of the Tatra Mountains in the south, Poland will surprise you.

 Krakow has a thousand year history and until the seventeenth century it was the capital of Poland.
 It was, and still is, a very cosmopolitan city, attracting many artists and scholars.
 Mercifully untouched during World War II, the city is perfectly preserved and rich in history.